vmoprojs/MTest/README.md

-# MTest — Bootstrap-based Multicollinearity Diagnostic (Klein & VIF)
+# MTest: A Procedure for Multicollinearity Testing using Bootstrap

 Functions to **detect and quantify multicollinearity** via a **nonparametric pairs bootstrap**.